rayfaddis/octopress-BootstrapModal/README.md

 ========================
 For the [Octopress][] blogging engine.

 Uses Twitter Bootstrap Modal windows for displaying larger images in a popup dialog.
-Allows for scaled down clickable thumbnails with the use of Mini Magick to calculate the appropriate size with a given percentage.
+Allows for scaled down clickable thumbnails with the use of Mini Magick to calculate the appropriate size based on a given percentage.

-This plugin is useful when you want to display an image as a thumbnail, with the option to display it in its full size with a popup.
-Alternatively you may just have an image that's too wide for the blog.
+This plugin is useful when you want to display an image as a thumbnail, with the option to display it in its full size with a popup or when you simply have an image that's just too wide for the blog.

 ## About
-This project originated from the [bmc\octopress-plugins][] project, which is a good jQuery UI example and thus is still almost identical.
-View Brian's [A Simple Octopress Image Popup Plugin][blog-image-popup] blog post on the original plugin.
+This project originated from the [bmc\octopress-plugins][] project, which is a good jQuery UI example.
+This project remains very similar and almost identical to that.
+You can view Brian's [A Simple Octopress Image Popup Plugin][blog-image-popup] blog post on the original plugin.

 This plugins is merely a Bootstrap implementation versus the jQuery UI version and also includes the ability to float\align your thumbnail image.

-**Future Enhancements:**
+**Potential Future Enhancements:**

 1. Ability to generate actual separate and smaller thumbnails images versus letting the browser size down the original via width and height attributes.
 2. Generate modals for more than images (text, videos, AJAX requests, etc.).